 Fighting Back Against Smoking & COPD

-Ideally, anyone who wants to avoid COPD should cease contact with smokers and avoid second-hand smoke altogether.
-Anyone who actually smokes and wants to avoid COPD should stop smoking upon finishing this sentence.
+Ideally, anyone who wants to avoid COPD should avoid second-hand smoke altogether.
+Anyone who actually smokes and wants to avoid COPD should stop smoking.
 However, we understand those solutions aren’t always feasible options.
 Instead of taking drastic measures to dispel the suffocating disease, try these three easily-implemented preventative tactics.

 1) Exercise: One such tactic that can alleviate COPD symptoms is implementing a workout routine.
 Although facilitating a full exercise plan can be extremely effective in healthy lung function and counteracting damage done by smoke inhalation, adding a minimal routine such as daily walking will help most people maintain above average breathing performance.

-3) Air Purifiers: We understand not everyone is going to jump at the chance to wear a mask at work every day or add daily trips to the gym on their schedule.
-For anyone looking to implement an immediate solution to help breath better and a long-term accomplice in the fight against COPD, consider an air purifier - more specifically, Oransi’s EJ and OV200 units.
+3) Air Purifiers: We understand not everyone is going to jump at the chance to wear a respirator at work every day or add daily trips to the gym on their schedule.
+For anyone looking to implement an immediate solution to help breathe better and a long-term accomplice in the fight against COPD, consider an air purifier - more specifically, Oransi’s mod.
+An air purifier will fight air pollution and keep your indoor air clean.

 4) Alternative methods: New alternative methods are being used to help treat COPD and improve your quality of life.

-To learn more about how Oransi air purifiers can help fight back against tobacco smoke and other potentially damaging inhalants, read the specifics on our highly-effective, smoke air purifiers today.
+To learn more about how an Oransi air purifier can help fight back against tobacco smoke, air pollution, and other potentially damaging inhalants, read the specifics on our highly-effective, smoke air purifiers today.